symmetriccurve/portfolio-2.0/src/myInterview/my-interview.md

 ### Tell me about yourself ?

-I am a Developer, Designer, Engineer and Mentoring.
-I enjoy developing UI for web and mobile.
-I love mentoring and helping beginners to get started on web development.
-Along side development, I love designing and prototyping.
-I own a 3d printer and I absolutely love it.
+I ❤️ Designing, Developing , Engineering, wood working, prototyping, and hours of 3D printing and mentoring.

 ---

 ### What do you enjoy the most web development or mobile app development ?

 I enjoy coding for web and designing for mobile.

 ---

-### What do you kill time ?
+### What is your most favorite way of spending time away from work ?

 Flying Drones, prototyping, 3d printing and making react tutorials.

 ---

-### What is that you build that you are most proud of ?
+### Show me something you build that you are really proud of ?

+I developed a one stop solution/platform[Linterviews](https://www.linterviews.com) for job seekers to manage interviews and drafted close to 400 [interview questions](https://www.belvikram.com/#/interviewQuestions) across muliple frontend interviews

-I made a [mine-sweeper](https://github.com/symmetriccurve/minesweeper-with-react)💣 from the scratch using reactjs ⚛.
+I coded a [mine-sweeper](https://github.com/symmetriccurve/minesweeper-with-react)💣 from ground up using reactjs ⚛.

-Few other things,
-- I coded a python script that scans through the directory structure of react project and adds unit test boilerplate template.
-- My portfolio

 ---

-### What do you like to build in day to day job ?
+### What would be our ideal job responsibilities ?

 I like building developer tools which can help developers to build more better things, so I like to build things that helps to build.

 ---

 ### What is a fun fact about you ?

 I can match a 3X3 Rubix cube in less than 3 minutes

 ---

 ### How do you keep up with the technologies ?

 I think there is no other industry that is changing as rapidly as software development😭.
 I set aside at-least 30 minutes 🕔 🕠 of my time to keep up to date with the technologies.
 I avidly follow 🐶hacker news for all my tech updates, each news link takes to different websites.